 :: ABOUT THE NDAKINNA EDUCATION CENTER ::

-Our many programs emphasize observation skills, interactive learning activities, critical thinking, cultural awareness, co-operative problem solving and team building for all ages through character development and the Arts of Life.
+Our many programs emphasize observation skills, regional cultural awareness, outdoor learning, critical thinking, team building, and character development with a special focus on the Arts of Life.
 The Arts of Life integrate traditional skills such as tracking, survival, dance, storytelling, the martial arts, and conflict resolution.
 The Center is also home to many educational exhibits; including Native tools, baskets, rattles, drums, shelters, clothing as well as a full-scale birch bark canoes and bark long house.

-Besides the exhibit space, the Center also contains a large presentation room, an animal tracking room with more than 1000 plaster casts of North American Mammal tracks, and a gift shop.
+Besides the exhibit space, our multi-building facility includes both indoor and outdoor teaching spaces, an animal tracking room with more than 1000 plaster casts of North American Mammal tracks, fitness and martial arts studio, and a gift shop.
 The gift shop offers visitors a rich collection of educational resources including books about Northeast Native American tribes/nations (such as the Mohawk, Seneca, Abenaki, Wampanoag, Pequot, and Mohegan), animal tracking, wilderness crafts & skills, and Native storytelling.

 We present most of our programs and series year-round at the Education Center and on the adjacent 80-acre Marion F. Bowman Bruchac Memorial Nature Preserve.
 The beautiful trails that wind through the woods are used for bird and tree walks, animal tracking, and for enjoyment by the participants of our youth, family and adult programs.
 In the preserve, we also house a a low ropes challenge course, which is used for character development and leadership training during private group sessions and our regular camps.